google/oboe/docs/FullGuide.md

 Note that you can only request pause or flush on an output stream:

 These functions are asynchronous, and the state change doesn't happen immediately.
-When you request a state change, the stream moves toone of the corresponding transient states:
+When you request a state change, the stream moves to one of the corresponding transient states:

 *   Starting